Improved Strategies for Fermionic Quantum Simulation with Global Interactions: Results

 with the parity string $\mathcal{Z}_p^q\coloneqq\prod_{j\in\{p, q\}}\bigotimes_{k<j}Z_k$.
-We now reproduce Eq.~\eqref{eq:SingleExcitationGeneratorPauli} in terms of local operators and MS gates based on Eq.~\eqref{eq:Generator} to infer the circuit decomposition of $U_p^q(\theta)$.
-Since each Pauli string in the single excitation generator from Eq.~\eqref{eq:SingleExcitationGeneratorPauli} consists of one $X$ and $Y$, the choice of either the \textbf{XX} or \textbf{YY} gate is arbitrary.
+We now reproduce equation~\ref{eq:SingleExcitationGeneratorPauli} in terms of local operators and MS gates based on equation~\ref{eq:Generator} to infer the circuit decomposition of $U_p^q(\theta)$.
+Since each Pauli string in the single excitation generator from equation~\ref{eq:SingleExcitationGeneratorPauli} consists of one $X$ and $Y$, the choice of either the \textbf{XX} or \textbf{YY} gate is arbitrary.
 For the sake of simplicity, we only consider \textbf{XX} here.

 We assume that the MS gate acts on all $n=q-p+1$ qubits affected by the single excitation.
 The core idea is that we can realize up to $n$ Pauli rotations in parallel by interspersing two MS gates with $R_z$ gates.
 The generator of the single excitation entails two Pauli strings always acting at least on the two qubits $p$ and $q$, therefore we use these two qubits to place the $R_z$ gates in parallel.